Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Implementation details and performance evaluation

 \subsection{Performance Testing and Analysis}

 We test the performance of two models on the testing set.
-The 5GC-Seq2Seq has an overall prediction accuracy of 99.99900\%, while the overall accuracy of 5GC-former reaches 99.99995\%.
-Considering the unbalanced distribution of positive and negative samples, we calculate the precision, recall, and F1-Score of models, as shown in Table \ref{tab}.
-To further compare the performance of the two models, we also specifically test their performance on type {\uppercase\expandafter{\romannumeral 2}} IEs, which are more challenging for the DL model to predict.
+Considering the unbalanced distribution of positive and negative samples, we calculate the precision, recall, and F1-score of models.
+To further compare the performance of the two models, we also specifically test their prediction performance on type {\uppercase\expandafter{\romannumeral 2}} IEs, which are more challenging for DL models to predict.

-For 5GC-Seq2Seq the precision is not the same as the recall, indicating that there are cases where the IEs present in the target signaling are predicted to be non-existent or vice versa.
-In contrast, this phenomenon does not exist in 5GC-former, which also reduces the type \uppercase\expandafter{\romannumeral 1} and \uppercase\expandafter{\romannumeral 2} error rates (i.e. the complement of precision and recall) to approximately 1/10 of those in 5GC-Seq2Seq.
+Firstly, we compare the performance of two models on the test set with dialogues generated from a single UE, as shown in Table \ref{tab}.
+For 5GC-Seq2Seq, the precision is not the same as the recall, indicating instances where the IEs carried in the target signaling message are erroneously predicted as absent or the model predicts uncarried IEs to be present.
+In contrast, this phenomenon does not exist in 5GC-former.

+Furthermore, we evaluated the performance of the models with varying numbers of concurrent UEs using the F1-score.
+As shown in Table \ref{tab_con}, although the two models perform similarly in the case of a single UE, the performance of 5GC-Seq2Seq deteriorates rapidly as the number of concurrent UEs increases, especially on Type {\uppercase\expandafter{\romannumeral 2}} IEs, while 5GC-former is capable of maintaining a relatively high F1-score.
+Moreover, as the number of concurrent users increases, the performance gap between the two models widens.